 Having a credit card and not knowing how to use it wisely can land you in debt.
-There are some statistics about credit cards that might surprise you; lots of people have a credit card, even multiple.
+There are some statistics about credit cards that might surprise you.
+For example, lots of people have a credit card, some even have multiple.

-We already know, however, that as generations continue to change and grow older, they tend to change their spending habits, as well.
-People are forced to go into debt because the cost of living keeps increasing, people acquire loans, and so much more.
+We already know, however, that as generations continue to change and grow older, they tend to change their spending habits as well.
+People are forced to go into debt because the cost of living keeps increasing.

-The media has managed to flourish them as money-killers, including everything from oil and beer to doorbells.
+The media has managed to brandish them as money-killers, including everything from oil and beer to doorbells.
 Instead of everything that the older generation holds dear, these millennials would rather slay their poor financial habits.
-But, let’s cut them some slack, shall we?
+So let’s cut them some slack, shall we?

-Three out of 10 cardholders never redeem their rewards.
+2. Three out of ten cardholders never redeem their rewards.

-Here’s one of the statistics that might surprise you: three out of ten cardholders leave their bonus points to collect dust, and yet it would have been spent on gas, food, travel, or even entertainment.
+Here’s one of the statistics that might surprise you: three out of ten cardholders leave their bonus points to collect dust.
+These points could be spent on gas, food, travel, or even entertainment.